-Now let us transfer this example to the continuous domain: in a distributed simulation, attended by two spacially separated users $U_a$ and $U_b$ , a train is approaching a switch.
-The switch can be operated by any user participating in the session.
-Imagine, that just before the train arrives at the junction, $U_a$ operates the switch.
-In the copy of $U_a$ 's simulation the operation takes place immediately.
-However, the information about $U_a$ operating the switch will arrive at the copy $U_b$ at a later point in time.
-Applying the operation at this point in time to $U_b$ 's copy could lead to an inconsistent state because the train might have already passed the switch in $U_b$ 's copy of the simulation.
+Just before the train arrives at the junction, U_a operates the switch.
+In the copy of U_a 's simulation the operation takes place immediately.
+However, the information about U_a operating the switch will arrive at the copy of U_b 's simulation at a later point in time.
+Applying the operation at this point in time to U_b 's copy could lead to an inconsistent state because the train might have already passed the switch in U_b 's copy of the simulation.
 As explained above, methods for ensuring consistency in discrete media will take no actions to correct this problem.
 This reveals the core reason why the mechanisms for consistency used in the discrete domain are not sufficient for continuous media, namely because they neglect the problem of executing operations at the correct point in time.

-3. CONSISTENCY IN CONTINUOUS DISTRIBUTED INTERACTIVE MEDIA
+CONSISTENCY IN REPLICATED CONTINUOUS INTERACTIVE MEDIA

-A continuous interactive medium is a medium which changes its state in response to (user initiated) operations as well as because of the passage of time.
-This definition implies that the medium has access to a physical clock which can be used to measure the progress of time.
-In the scope of this work we assume that the physical clocks of all participants are reasonably synchronized - with a deviation of less than about 50ms (achievable using e.g. NTP [8] or GPS clocks).
+A replicated continuous interactive medium is a replicated medium that changes its state in response to (user initiated) operations as well as because of the passage of time.
+This definition implies that the medium has access to a physical clock that can be used to measure the progress of time.
+In the scope of this work we assume that the physical clocks of all the participants are reasonably synchronized - with a deviation of less than about 50ms (achievable using NTP [10] or GPS clocks).
+Furthermore we require that the correction of clock drift is done in a way that does not result in decreasing the value of a physical clock, e.g., it can be done by slowing down/halting the physical clock for a period of time instead of simply decreasing its value.
+If a given physical clock cannot be controlled in this way, some software may be required that adapts the reading of the physical clock so that it obeys this restriction.
+In the following we assume that this requirement is met.

-In continuous distributed interactive media an user initiated operation needs to be executed at a specific point in time, denoted by its timestamp.
+In replicated continuous interactive media a user-initiated operation needs to be executed at a specific point in time, denoted by its timestamp.
 Similar to consistency in the discrete domain, consistency for continuous media is about finding a correct order of all operations.
-However, in addition it must be guaranteed that, at all sites, the state of the interactive medium after these operations have been executed is the same as if the operations had been executed in the correct order at the time identified by their timestamps.
+However, in addition it must be guaranteed that at all sites, the state of the interactive medium after these operations have been executed is the same as if the operations had been executed in the correct order at the time identified by their timestamps.

-In order to be able to discuss this in a more formal way we define a partial ordering on the user initiated operations as follows:
+In order to be able to discuss this in a more formal way we define a partial ordering on the user-initiated operations as follows:

 Definition 3: Partial physical time ordering relation "<".
-Given two operations $O_a$ and $O_b$ with timestamps $T_a$ and $T_b$ , then $O_a$ is said to happen before $O_b$ , expressed as $O_a < O_b$ , iff $T_a < T_b$ .
+Given two operations O_a and O_b with timestamps T_a and T_b , then O_a is said to happen before O_b , expressed as $O_a < O_b$, iff $T_a < T_b$.

-Definition 4: Any two operations $O_a$ and $O_b$ with timestamps $T_a$ and $T_b$ are said to be simultaneous, expressed as $O_a \approx O_b$ , iff $T_a = T_b$ .
+Definition 4: Any two operations O_a and O_b with timestamps T_a and T_b are said to be simultaneous, expressed as $O_a \approx O_b$, iff $T_a = T_b$.

-Note, that this definition is based on physical clocks as opposed to logical clock based methods for discrete media.
+Note that this definition is based on physical clocks, as opposed to logical-clock based methods for discrete media.
 The partial physical time ordering relation can be extended to become a complete physical time ordering relation by using an arbitrary tiebreaker for simultaneous operations.
-An example for such a tiebreaker could be the IP address to break ties for simultaneous operations from two different participants in combination with a counter to break ties of the same participant.
+An example of such a tiebreaker could be the IP address, to break ties for simultaneous operations from two different participants, in combination with a counter, to break ties of the same participant.

 Definition 5: Complete physical time ordering relation "<<".
-Given two operations $O_a$ and $O_b$ with Timestamps $T_a$ and $T_b$ and tiebreakers $B_a$ and $B_b$ , then $O_a$ << $O_b$ , iff (1) $T_a$ < $T_b$ , or (2) $T_a$ = $T_b$ and $B_a$ < $B_b$ .
+Given two operations O_a and O_b with timestamps T_a and T_b and tiebreakers B_a and B_b , then O_a << O_b , iff (1) T_a < T_b , or (2) $T_a = T_b$ and B_a < B_b .